machaval/mule-intellij-plugins/Readme.md

 If you liked what the plugin please contribute either with code or issues.

 # Disclaimer
-This is not an official mulesoft product and is not a replacement for the excellent Anypoint Studio product.
+This is not an official Mulesoft product and is not a replacement for the excellent Anypoint Studio product.
 This means there is no support for this!